01 of 15

 - A great background image can be created by stamping shapes onto a piece of paper, allowing each of the shapes to overlap slightly.
 Then color the portions of the image using different shades or colors to create a fun and striking effect.

-- Try other types of tubes or shapes, for example polystyrene cups, and see what different effects can be achieved.
+- Try other types of tubes or shapes, such as polystyrene cups, and see what different effects can be achieved.

 Rubber Bands and a Brayer